Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 Era 2: Humanistic Counter-Movement (1950s-1980s)

 Bürolandschaft ("office landscape"), developed by German designers responding to Taylorism's dehumanization, proposed organic spatial arrangements fostering teamwork and autonomy (Hassanain, 2006).
-Concurrently, Herman Miller introduced the Action Office system (1968)—modular, reconfigurable workstations designed to provide flexibility and partial privacy.
-Yet as Haapakangas et al. (2022) document in research on Activity-Based Offices, this flexibility was commercialized into the "cubicle farm"—a compromise preserving Taylorist control while appearing modernized.
+Concurrently, Herman Miller introduced the Action Office system (1968): modular, reconfigurable workstations designed to provide flexibility and partial privacy.
+Yet as Haapakangas et al. (2022) document in research on Activity-Based Offices, this flexibility was commercialized into the "cubicle farm," a compromise preserving Taylorist control while appearing modernized.
 Waring (2016) frames this evolution as an oscillation: reductionist efficiency (Taylorism) → holistic humanization (Bürolandschaft) → reductionist efficiency resurrected (cubicle standardization).

-Era 3: Activity-Based Working (2000s-2010s)
+Era 3: The Rise of Activity-Based Working (2000s-2010s)

-Era 4: Digital Discontinuity (2010s-Present)
+Era 4: Confronting the Digital Discontinuity (2010s-Present)

-The Pandemic Disruption as a Catalyst
+The Pandemic as a Catalyst and Mirror

-Era 5: Distributed Ecosystem (2020s)
+Era 5: The Emergence of the Distributed Ecosystem (2020s)

-3.2 Placemaking Theory and Its Application to Workplace
+3.2 Applying Placemaking Theory to the Workplace

 The Productivity Paradox

-4.0 Research Questions and Hypotheses
+4.0 Research Objectives and Framework

 4.2 Specific Research Questions by Study Phase